openmrs/openmrs-contrib-rest-api-docs/location.md

 ### Update a location attribute sub resource

-* Updates a location attribute sub resource value with given uuid, this method will only modify value of the sub resource.Returns a `404 Not Found` status if attribute not exists.If user not logged in to perform this action, a `401 Unauthorized` status returned.
+* Updates a location attribute sub resource value with given uuid, this method will only modify value of the sub resource.Returns a `404 Not Found` status if the attribute not exists.If the user not logged in to perform this action, a `401 Unauthorized` status returned.

     #### Attributes